Wrongful Death Lawsuits in Missouri or Kansas

 Process for Pursuing a Wrongful Death Lawsuit in Missouri or Kansas

 A wrongful death lawsuit runs much like a personal injury case progresses.
-You should first consult with a Fairfax wrongful death attorney to discuss your legal options and become familiar with the legal process of your case.
+You should first contact a Kansas City wrongful death attorney to discuss your legal options and become familiar with the legal process of your case.
 You should do this in a timely manner because there are certain deadlines, known as "statutes of limitations," that apply wrongful death claims, and if you do not pursue your case and file it in court, your right to compensation will be barred.
 After investigating your case, your attorney will be able to advise you if you should submit a pre-trial demand to the responsible party or their insurer.
 Alternatively, he or she may simply advise that the lawsuit should be prepared and formally filed with the court.
 After a lawsuit is filed, the defendant will be notified and have a deadline to respond.

 Once the case is filed, your attorney will work with you to gather the evidence necessary to prove that the other party was at fault for the death of your loved one.
 You also will need evidence of the damages you seek to recover, such as medical bills, lost wages, and the effect the loss of your loved one will have on your family's personal and financial futures.

 A wrongful death trial is usually heard by a jury, who will listen to both sides and consider the evidence and testimony presented.
 After review of the evidence and deliberation, the jury will present a verdict.
 If the defendant is found at fault for the death, a judgment amount will be awarded to the family of the deceased.

 The award may include a variety of kinds of compensation for your losses.
 Your wrongful death lawyer should review your situation and advise you on what types of damages you may seek to recover and can help document these figures so they may be properly presented in court.

 Filing a Kansas or Missouri Wrongful Death Claim